Purpose

 If

-will also be temporary with the same scope (session or transaction) astable
+tableis a temporary table, thenindexwill also be temporary with the same scope (session or transaction) astable.
+The following restrictions apply to indexes on temporary tables:

 -